leonyanagida/Learn-Blockchain/lottery/README.txt

 .
 Open node command prompt and navigate to the lottery folder .
 Type "node deploy.js" into the command prompt (without the quotation marks) .
 NOTE: Please do not close the node js command prompt yet.
+NOTE: If you get an error when deploying the contract, it is most likely because of web3.
+In order to fix, run "npm install web3" or "yarn add web3" in the node js command prompt.

 .
 Go to http://remix.ethereum.org/
 .
 Copy and paste the code in the Lottery.sol file located in the contracts folder onto the page